At Harrison College, we want to make sure students, students’ families, faculty and staff understand our academic policies.

 By providing your contact information (address, telephone, email) and submitting any contact forms to Harrison, including the Request Information forms on this website, you may be contacted by a Harrison representative through various means, including phone calls, text messages, email and postal mail.

-You may opt out of receiving communications from Harrison at any time by sending an email to firstname.lastname@example.org or postal mail to 500 North Meridian Street, Suite 500, Indianapolis, IN 46204.
+You may opt out of receiving communications from Harrison at any time by sending an email to firstname.lastname@example.org or postal mail to 550 E. Washington Street, Indianapolis, IN 46204.

 If you are seeking a resolution to a problem that you have encountered at Harrison, we ask that you please view and follow the Grievance Procedure that you can view below.